open-horizon/examples/edge/msghub/sdr2msghub/README.md

 cd ~/myservice
 ```
 - Set the values in `horizon/hzn.json` to your own values.
-- As part of the above section "Using the SDR To IBM Message Hub Edge Service", you created your Exchange user credentials and edge node credentials.
+- As part of the above section "Using the SDR To IBM Event Streams Edge Service", you created your Exchange user credentials and edge node credentials.
 Ensure they are set and verify them:
 ```
 export HZN_EXCHANGE_USER_AUTH="iamapikey:<myapikey>"
 hzn exchange user list